TingliangZhang/HardwareLecture/README.md

 - What is Hardware Development, why it is so important
 - How to develop any prototype
   - A brief IDEA about any non-pure-software stuff
-  - Split the function into a few small function
+  - Split the function into a few small functions
-  - Decide use which model to achieve each function
+  - Decide to use which model to achieve each function
   - Buy lots of stuff from Taobao, JLC
   - Build the prototype
   - Test and Debug
-  - Iteration
+  - Tterate several times until reaches the demands.
 - A list of what we need to learn(incomplete)
 - A brief introduction to:
   1. Dev boards such as Arduino and STM32;